rtc11/raspify/README.md

 ### express
 Fast, unopinionated, minimalist web framework for node.

+### nodemon
+Module for monitoring changed in source and automatically restarts server.

 ### node-spotify
 Wrapper for libspotify.
 It is native module mainly written in C++ and therefore requires _node-gyp_. http://www.node-spotify.com/index.html